 First, let’s begin with the two grounds of divorce in Tennessee.
 Tennessee offers both fault and no-fault divorces.

-The most common reason given for a fault divorce is “inappropriate marital conduct,” which is a “catch all” phrase that could include anything, even something as simple as not taking out the trash.
+The most common reason given for a fault divorce is “inappropriate marital conduct.”
+What is considered “inappropriate marital conduct” in Tennessee law?
+This is a “catch-all” phrase that could include anything, even something as simple as not taking out the trash.
 People often get worked up over the term because they feel that they are being accused of or blamed for something, but again, it is a generic phrase used in this situation.
 It literally could mean anything and allows you to argue in front of a court.

 I am often asked if you need to hire an attorney for a divorce, even for a no-fault divorce.
 Technically, you don’t have to have an attorney to file for and secure a divorce, but it is highly recommended.
 A divorce is a lawsuit and things can quickly get serious if there is not someone there to watch your back and give you advice about what terms you should and shouldn’t agree to (especially when it comes to children).

-When people come see me to get divorced, one of the questions that I hear the most is, “I want this done as quickly as possible, how long will it take until I’m actually divorced?”
+When people come to see me about divorce, one of the questions that I hear the most is, “I want this done as quickly as possible, how long will it take until I’m actually divorced?”

 The answer is, “Well, it depends.”